-or creates the appearance of adversely affecting-their obligation to exercise their best objective judgment when considering the interests of the Company.
-Conflicts of interest are prohibited as a matter of Company policy, except to the extent permitted under the Business Conduct, Ethics and Conflicts of Interest Policy, this Code of Business Conduct and Ethics and procedures adopted to implement the Policy and the Code.
+or otherwise adversely affects their obligation to exercise their best objective judgment when considering the interests of the Company.
+Conflicts of Interest are prohibited as a matter of Company policy, except to the extent permitted under this Policy and procedures adopted to implement this Policy.

-Because of the possibility that it could create conflicts of interest or the appearance of conflicts of interest, employees may not accept outside employment with any business that is or may reasonably be expected to become a client of the Company.
+Because of the possibility that it could create conflicts of interest, employees may not accept outside employment with any business that is or may reasonably be expected to become a client of the Company.

-All Associates must also be sensitive to any activities, interests or relationships that might interfere with, or appear to interfere with, your ability to act in the best interests of the Company and its customers.
+All Associates must also be sensitive to any activities, interests, or relationships that might interfere with, or even appear to interfere with, your ability to act in the best interests of the Company and its customers.

-Because it is impossible to describe every potential conflict, the Company relies on your commitment to exercise sound judgment, to seek advice when appropriate and to adhere to the highest ethical standards in the conduct of your professional and personal affairs.
+Because it is impossible to describe every potential conflict, the Company relies on your commitment to exercise sound judgment, to seek advice when appropriate, and to adhere to the highest ethical standards in the conduct of your professional and personal affairs.
 However, the (non-exhaustive) list below is provided to illustrate examples of explicit conflicts of interest:

 - Associates may not have any financial interest, direct or indirect, in any transaction in which they exercise any authority on behalf of the Company.
-This includes an interest in any other person, corporation, trust or other legal or business entity that is a party to the transaction. - Associates may not approve a loan to anyone related to them by blood or marriage. - Associates may not receive loans on preferential terms other than as permitted by Company policy. - Associates may not be a signer on a customer's deposit account, have access to a customer's safe deposit box or otherwise represent customers, without the prior written authorization of the Ethics Officer, Audit Committee or another appropriate representative of the Company.
-This section shall not apply to situations where a Company Associate signs on a customer's account on behalf of the Company, for example, to protect a security interest, or to otherwise protect the Company's interests or when acting on behalf of a family member or a recognized nonprofit organization. - Associates shall not use or disclose confidential Company or customer information for his or her own benefit or for the benefit of a third party.
+This includes an interest in any other person, corporation, trust or other legal or business entity that is a party to the transaction. - Associates may not approve a loan to anyone related to them by blood or marriage. - Associates may not receive loans on preferential terms other than as permitted by Company policy. - Associates may not be a signer on a customer's deposit account, have access to a customer's safe deposit box, or otherwise represent customers, without the prior written authorization of the Ethics Officer, Audit Committee or another appropriate representative of the Company.
+This section shall not apply to situations where a Company Associate signs on a customer's account on behalf of the Company, for example, to protect a security interest, or to otherwise protect the Company's interests, or when acting on behalf of a family member, or a recognized nonprofit organization. - Associates shall not use or disclose confidential Company or customer information for his or her own benefit or for the benefit of a third party.
 Associates shall comply with the terms of the Company's Insider Trading Policy, including those applicable to the disclosure of material nonpublic information.